putrimd/Retail-Store-Analysis/README.md

 payment_method: String variable of the payment method (cash, credit card or debit card) used for the transaction.
 invoice_date: Invoice date.
 The day when a transaction was generated.
 shopping_mall: String variable of the name of the shopping mall where the transaction was made.

+## Analysis

+### Explatory Data Analysis (EDA)
+To understand the data using Python.
+Check any duplicate and null data.

+### Cleaning data
+Data cleaning by standardize the data format using Pandas.

+### Univariate analysis
+Analysis each parameter data to gather information of data information of each parameter.

+### Multivariate analysis
+Analysis combined parameters to gather further information based on the dataset.

+### Machine Learning
+Analysis the dataset further through machine learning.